guyonroche/promish/README.md

 ## Finally

 A finally handler will be called no matter what state the promise chain gets into.
- There are no arguments provided to the finally handler and the downstream promise state will depend on the handler code.
+ There are no arguments provided to the finally handler and the downstream promise state will typically reflect the state of the promise before the finally handler is called.
- Typically this will be resolved with the return value (e.g. undefined).
+ If the finally handler returns a promise, finally will wait for the promise to resolve before propagating the incoming promise value.
+ If the finally handler's promise is rejected, the new rejected state will override the incoming promise state and the new state will take on the new rejection state of the finally handler's promise.
+ This will also be the case if the finally handler throws an exception.

 ```javascript
 // catch all